Beliefs, Values, Morals

 It’s the chemical weapon

 Our beliefs form from our experiences, what we see, hear, read, and think about.
 They are assumptions or thoughts we associate with who we are and how we perceive others to be.
-They help shape and form our opinions and attitudes about what we perceive to be “good” or “bad”.
+They shape and form our opinions and attitudes about what we perceive to be “good” or “bad”.
 Values come from our beliefs.
 They are the things we think are important.
-Whether it’s honesty, education, loyalty, money, faithfulness, etc.
+Honesty, education, loyalty, money, faithfulness are just a few examples.

-Our beliefs and values can be strengthened or change over time as we encounter evidence or experiences that challenge previously held views.
+Our beliefs and values can be strengthened or changed over time as we encounter evidence or experiences that challenge previously held views.
 A change in the moralistic code of society derives from conflict that sets our morals against an experience or situation that begins to change our mode of thinking.
-Unfortunately, the winds of moralistic change can blow for a long time before they realign, as the number of victims set in its path grows.
+Unfortunately, the winds of moralistic change can blow for a long time before they realign creating a shift in public consciousness.

 In performing genealogical research, it is often hard to find documentation to tell the personal history of females.
 This is in large part due to the fact women were once subject to laws that did not afford them the same rights as men and thus, in many instances, they became hidden members of society.
-For Indian women, documentation is even more scarce, making proof of their existence even harder to uncover.
-Two of these women are represented here.
-One is of fiction, the other was Francis Harsen, an Indian woman, the wife of Jacob Harsen, II, who once called Harsen’s Island her home.
+For Native American women, documentation is even more scarce, making proof of their existence even harder to uncover.
+This story is about Frances Harsen, a Native American woman, who was the wife of Jacob Harsen, II, who once called Harsen’s Island, Michigan her home.

-Before the white man stepped foot on Michigan soil, Indian women of the Great Lakes area had a unique understanding of the wilderness and waterways they lived in.
-They were hardworking and dedicated to their tribe and families serving as active participants in their society.
-They bore the responsibility of childrearing, farming and sugar making.
-The men of their tribes hunted and fished.
-Because of their upbringing and skill sets for survival on the frontier, Indian squaws were considered prized assets to the male fur trader community.
-It was common for these men to pursue them and take them as wives in order to reap the benefits of having both a sexual companion and free labor.
-In its early days when Michigan was a remote wilderness, Catholic Priests and Protestant Ministers travelled the area.
-Therefore, they were not always present to perform marriage ceremonies.
+In its early days when Michigan was a remote wilderness, Catholic Priests and Protestant Ministers travelled the area, so they were not always present to perform marriage ceremonies.
 In lieu of a traditional marriage ceremony, a tribal ceremony known as a “country marriage” took place from the early 1750s until around 1820.
 The British Canadians, who controlled the Great Lakes Region, called this form of marriage, “a la facon du pays” meaning “in the way of the country.”
-While common place, this form of marriage was considered illegitimate by white society in civilized British Canada.
+While commonplace, this form of marriage was considered illegitimate by white society in civilized British Canada.

-As the saying goes “Facts often bleed into fiction.”
-The story below titled “A Squaw Wife – A Story of Early Days on the St. Clair River” was written by an author known only as “B”.
-It was posted in the Port Huron Daily Times on February 16, 1895 and serves as a valuable representation of a “country marriage” and the realities Indian women in the Great Lakes Region faced at the end of the 18th century, beginning of the 19th century.
-The stain of its practice, and its shameful hush in society are exhibited by the fact the author did not disclose his identify, even in 1895, almost a century after this type of ceremony was no longer performed.
-Ironically, the last name of one of the main characters in the story is Moraux, which translates to “morals” in English.
+As the saying goes, “Facts often bleed into fiction.”
+The story below titled “A Squaw Wife – A Story of Early Days on the St. Clair River” was written by an author known only as “B.” It was posted in the Port Huron Daily Times on February 16, 1895 and serves as a valuable representation of a “country marriage” and the realities Native American women in the Great Lakes Region faced a the end of the 18th century into the early 19th century.
+The stain of its practice and its shameful hush in society are exhibited by the fact the author did not disclose his identity, even in 1895, almost a century after this type of ceremony was no longer performed.
+Ironically, the last name of one of the main characters in the story is Moreux.
+A French word which translated into English means “morals.”